kinther/federation2/README.md

 * Find out which planets you want to buy from by checking their exchange prices for commodities that are your deficits.
 If you don't know your full deficits list, run a "di exchange" and look for anything that is -525 current.
-* Check whether planets you are buying a commodity from have surpluses of greater than 7500.
+* Check whether planets you are buying a commodity from have surpluses of > 7500.
 If a planet you want to buy from drops below 7500 it will be skipped so that prices do not climb and impact your profits.
 To get around this you can add the same commodity to multiple planets, which will give you "backups".

 ### General advice for the "Buy" field in planets.json file (aka surpluses)
 * Check which planets you want to sell your surpluses to by checking their